 If you believe in being customer-centric, then you have to be where your audience spends time and engages … and for most, no matter if it’s a Fortune 500 or a small business, your audience is on at least 1 or 2 social channels.

-Related: Map the perfect customer journey
+Related: Map the right customer journey for your ideal customer

 Companies often get leverage social media poorly (+what to do instead)